-The primary goal of this placement reporting standard is to report job placement data in a way that will be most helpful for a prospective student, to help them understand how likely is it that they’ll get an opportunity to gain employment as a result of participation in our training.
+The primary goal of this employment reporting standard is to report employment data in a way that will be most helpful for a prospective student, to help them understand how likely they’ll get an opportunity to gain employment as a result of participating in our training.

 This standard relies on the following terms and definitions: